giovannigaiardo/ML-studies/README.md

 This repository contains some of the machine learning programs I have developed during my studies.

-I have analised the following datasets so far:
+I have analysed the following datasets so far:
 - Iris Data Set;
 - Wine Data Set;
 - Glass Identification Data Set;